 Submit the completed online DRIG application by the deadline (the online DRIG application may be found at the bottom of this page).
 Incomplete applications will not be considered for funding.

-- The proposal narrative (single spaced, 3 pages maximum) should discuss the proposed research, and clearly explain, in terms that are accessible to a non-specialist academic audience, the research question of interest, the methods to be used and their justification.
+- The proposal narrative (single-spaced, 3 pages maximum) should discuss the proposed research and clearly explain, in terms that are accessible to a non-specialist academic audience, the research question of interest, the methods to be used, and their justification.
 Explain how and why this research question is significant and/or innovative in the context of existing literature in the discipline.
-Relevant literature should be included in a separate References/Bibliography section.
-Identify the anticipated end product of the research, discussing the feasibility of completion within the anticipated timeline.
+Identify the anticipated end product of the research, and discuss the feasibility of completion within the anticipated timeline.
 Indicate when you plan to begin the proposed research, where it will be conducted, and when it will end.

 - A curriculum vita, maximum of two pages.

 - A description of other funding agencies to which the proposal will be submitted, if applicable; identify the funding source and total funding that has been or will be requested.

 - A letter from the student’s advisor is required.
 It should include the following: